Cordelia Scaife May: Political and philanthropic donations

 May made charitable donations to land conservation, watershed protection, environmental education, and population causes.
 When her mother died in 1965, May inherited a sizable portion of the Mellon fortune.
-She would distribute tens of millions of dollars to charity through the Laurel Foundation, Colcom Foundation (established 1996), and directly, most on the condition her name not be revealed.
+She would distribute tens of millions of dollars to charity through the Laurel Foundation, Colcom Foundation (established 1996), and directly, most on the condition her name be kept private.
 Most of the Colcom Foundation's donations go to anti-immigration causes.

 May was routinely listed on the Forbes list of the wealthiest Americans; in 2004, the year before her death, she had a net worth of $825 million and was #363 on Forbes' list of wealthiest Americans.

 In 1951, May established Laurel Foundation, a private foundation based in Pittsburgh, Pennsylvania.
 In 1996, May established Colcom Foundation.
 May served as the chairman of both foundations until her death in 2005.
 In the year 1972, May was the single largest contributor to candidates running for Congress.

 In 2005, the year of her death, May gave more to charity than any other individual in the United States.
 Her charitable donations for the year were almost one-tenth of the $4.3 billion donated by the nation's leading philanthropists.